Common mistakes when microneedling at home

 1. Using too deep needle depth

-One of the most common mistakes is using too deep needle depth in hopes of faster results.
+One of the most common mistakes is using too deep needle depth in the hope of faster results.
 Home treatment should generally be superficial.

 2. Treating the skin too often